John Barry (1814 ship): Career

 3rd convict voyage (1834): John Barry sailed to Hobart, Australia from England on 4 April 1834 under the command of John Robson; she arrived on 11 August 1834.
 She embarked 320 male convicts, none of whom died en route.
 She had a new deck and large repairs in 1834.

 4th convict voyage (1835–1836): John Barry left Torbay, England on 21 September 1835, under the command of John Robson, and arrived at Port Jackson on 17 January 1836.
 She had embarked 320 male convicts, two of whom died on the voyage.
 On this voyage she brought out the lanthorn (lantern) for the Newcastle Heads (Nobbys) lighthouse.

 In 1836, she had some repairs undertaken, and was doubled, felted, and coppered.

+On her return voyage, she returned the Tolpuddle Martyrs James Loveless, Thomas and John Standfield, and James Brine back to England after they were pardoned.

 5th convict voyage (1838–1839): Under the command of John Robson, she sailed from Sheerness, England on 17 November 1838, and arrived at Port Jackson, on 22 March 1839.
 She had embarked 320 male convicts, one of whom died on the voyage.

 On 12 October 1838, the executors of the will of John Barry sold John Barry to Stephen Ellerby.

 John Barry was reported to be a wreck in the Lombok Straits, and deserted by all her crew in 1840, however she was able to be got off after seven hours.
 She suffered the loss of her false keel and minor damage to her copper sheathing.
 She put into Sourabaya (now Surabaya) where she was repaired.
 She arrived at Port Jackson on 31 January 1841, with produce, 165 horses, and a tiger from Java.